-FIRST AMENDMENT TO THE MOVING TO WORK AGREEMENT
+FIRST AMENDMENT TO THE

+MOVING TO WORK AGREEMENT

-This First Amendment to the Moving to Work (MTW) Agreement ("Agreement") is entered into by and between the United States of America through the U.S. Department of Housing and Urban Development ("HUD") and Howsing Arthonic of Portland ("Agency") and is effective as of the effective date of the MTW Agreement, as defined below.
+This First Amendment to the Moving to Work (MTW) Agreement ("Agreement") is entered into by and between the United States of America through the U.S. Department of Housing and Urban Development ("HUD") and Housing Agreement, as defined below. ("Agency") and is effective as of the effective date of the MTW Agreement, as defined below.
 Unless otherwise defined herein, all capitalized terms used herein shall have the same meanings ascribed to them in the Agreement.